-If a child is unable to develop a suitable trust within the parental relationship, they may find it very hard to trust or bond with anyone later on in life.
+And sadly, if a child of an alcoholic is unable to develop a suitable trust within the parental relationship, they may find it very hard to trust or bond with anyone later on in life.

 Unfortunately, if a parent’s behaviour is a child’s blueprint, the child of an addict may mirror the behaviour of the parent.
-They may also lie, they may also refuse to face up to issues, they also may hide their feelings, and so on.
+They may also lie, they may also refuse to face up to issues, they also may hide their feelings and they may find it hard to understand how the ’emotional and financial give and take’ works within a relationship, and so on.

 But also, if parents and their relationships are our relationship blueprint and if ‘birds of a feather flock together’ and what we know we attract (as written in my previous Blogs), then children of addicts will generally attract people with addictive tendencies, even though they may be hidden initially.

 And this I have observed time and time again: That although children of addicts may not present any visible addictions, in other words, they may refuse to drink alcohol or they may refuse to take drugs, but the learned parental addictive behaviour will emerge as time goes on – mirrored in different every day attitudes or behaviours patterns or even obsessions, and so on.

 6) Unravelling The World Of A Child Of An Addict or Alcoholic.

 The scars of growing up with addictive parents go very deep and the addictive behavioural patterns often gets mirrored in the behaviour of their children.
 And often, these children who are the victims sadly go on to live as victims through various conscious or unconscious behaviour.
 And just like addicts who find it hard to give up alcohol, drugs or even smoking, children of addicts often find healing and letting go (of the past) just as hard.